teleport-network/teleport-documents/developer/Cross-Chain Tracking/2-Hop Bind.md

     packet1.sequence )
 ```

-The service applications can monitor for this event and using to packet0 info (srcChain,destChain,sequence) to get the connection between Packet 0 and Packet 1.
-If you don't know how to do this, please check the [last chapter](./ACK.md)
+The service application can monitor for this event and using the packet0 info (srcChain,destChain,sequence), it can attain the connection between
+Packet 0 and Packet 1.
+For more information on how to do this, please check the [last chapter](./ACK.md)

-Then by checking the status of these two packet on destination chain, we can know the status of this 2-Hop Process.
+By checking the status of both packets on the destination chain, the status of this 2-Hop Process can be known.

 ![Bind Data Diagram](./bind.jpg)

 ## Examples in our official bridge implementation

-Our Official bridge using the 2-Hop Agent mode, so you can take our official bridge code base as an example to learn.
+Our official bridge uses 2-Hop Agent mode which makes it's code base a great example to learn more about this proccess.

-Especially the [Proxy contract]() on evm chain and [Agent contract]() on teleport chain
+Specifically, the [Proxy contract]() on evm chain and [Agent contract]() on Teleport Chain is great to learn from.